 And third, I can shop for items ahead of time, especially nonperishable ones in one big monthly shopping trip.
 I have been trying to keep my kitchen stocked with items I use frequently but I like the idea of doing as much of it as I can at the beginning of the month.

 Oh, and I forgot the fourth thing.
 I can look at which meals I want to double for lunches or freeze for future meals.

 How is your meal planning going?
 Any challenges that keep coming up?

 Sometimes the choice to buy organic weighs on people, especially when budgets are tight.
-I recently went through a pros and cons of buying organic milk in this WebMD post.
+I recently went through the pros and cons of buying organic milk in this WebMD post.
 Another parent does the same thing with organic produce in this article in Slate.

 February is a time when goals for the New Year’s can lose their luster.
-In this post I discuss how to keep the motivation going by asking 3 important questions.
+In this post, I discuss how to keep the motivation going by asking 3 important questions.

-In this Bundoo article, Jill Castle does a good job of explaining why, in some cases, spoon feeding increases the risk babies will be over-fed.
+In this Bundoo article, Jill Castle does a good job of explaining why, in some cases, spoon-feeding increases the risk babies will be over-fed.
 As she says it’s not always the spoon but the person behind the spoon.

 Kia Robertson reviews Fearless Feeding on Today I Ate a Rainbow.

-This NPR article goes into the perks of serving meals family style.
+This NPR article goes into the perks of serving meals family-style.

 Well, that’s it for now.
 Have a great week!